sjmisina/bikesharing/README.md

 ## Summary:
+Bike sharing is a popular means of getting around in a city.
+Locals can use it for commuting to work and attending attractions as a healthy alternative to buses and trains.
+This helps alleviate public transportation, cars off of congested roads, promotes excercise, and well being.
+As men are the predominant users of bike sharing, advertising can be targeted at men -- however, women consistently use the service -- especially on weekends.
+Taking a second look at the Manhattan model, I would recommend comparing another month (e.g., June 2019) and a YTD comparison (September 2018 to August 2019) to consider samples from other times of year, or how the service is used year-round.

-There is a high-level summary of the results and two additional visualizations are suggested for future analysis (5 pt)
+There is a high-level summary of the results and two additional visualizations are suggested for future analysis (5 pt) look at another month, and look at year to date.